 While a large portion of the Bird Sanctuary is now opened, the north field still remains closed to public due to continuing remediation efforts.

-Reminder: Inglewood Bird Sanctuary is a natural environment - no dogs permitted on site (except assistance dogs).
+Reminder: Inglewood Bird Sanctuary is a natural environment - no bicycles or dogs permitted on site (except assistance dogs).

 ||2425 9 Ave.
 S.E.|